Barcelona Food Tour: Tapas, Drinks and Delights with a Local

 1

-In this walking food tour, you’ll pass by some of the most emblematic and ancient spots of the whole city and retrace the footsteps of celebrated artists, while tasting Spanish and Catalan culinary staples/must-haves.
+Join us for this 3-hours-long walking tapas tour in Barcelona Gothic Quarter!
+With the help of our Local Expert, you’ll pass by some of the most emblematic and iconic spots of the whole city and retrace the footsteps of celebrated artists, while tasting Spanish and Catalan culinary must-haves.

 2

-In of the oldest still running tapas bars in Barcelona, you'll taste a local wine with "boquerones fritos" (fried anchovies), Tomato salad and "Pincho de Botifarra", a piece of the typical “pan con tomate” (bread spreaded with tomato juice) topped by a piece of botifarra (the word for sausage in Catalan).
+You will start your culinary journey in Carrer de la Mercè, one of the most vibrant streets of Gothic Quarter, near which you can also admire the stunning omonymous basilica, dating back to the XVII century.
+Here you will visit one of the oldest still running tapas bars in Barcelona, where you'll taste a glass of local wine paired with various tapas, such as fried anchovies, tomato salad and "Pincho de Botifarra", a piece of the typical “pan con tomate” (bread spreaded with tomato juice) topped by a piece of sausage.

 3